awslabs/duvet/design/duplicates/spec.md

 target classes ([§4.2](#schema-targets)).

-A target class bearing two or more distinct claim forms MUST fail the query unless its form set is a subset of some member of the family.
+A target class bearing two or more distinct claim forms MUST fail the duplicates check unless its form set is a subset of some member of the family.
 A target class bearing a single claim form MUST NOT fail this rule.
 ([Decision 12](decisions.md#decision-12);
 [P-T2](#property-p-t2))